 Mayer is proficient in working with individuals who present with varying issues.
-Many of his clients have been labeled as “failure to launch”, often tied to identity-development delays.
+Many of his clients have issues related to emerging adulthood (formally referred as failure to launch) often related to identity-development delays.
 Mayer’s clients typically have a combination of personal challenges which include disruptive behaviors (like ADHD), anxiety, bipolar, substance use or process addictions like internet/gaming, pornography, and other digital media addictions.
 Mayer also works well with clients who present with mild Autism Spectrum issues (previously identified as Asperger’s Disorder) and mild levels of general and substance-related psychoses.
 Additionally, Mayer is a life-long athlete and is able to draw on experiences and make a strong connection with most athletes.

 Education & Prior Work Experience:

 Mayer completed a Bachelor of Science in psychology from the University of Utah and a Master’s of Science in Education in mental health counseling from the University of Miami, FL.
 He went on to complete his Ph.D. through the Brigham Young University Clinical Psychology program in August of 2008.